 For a while.
 Then I woke up sweating in the warm night air.

-I made out a large figure looming over the end of the bed, breathing slowly and heavily.
+I heard slow and heavy breathing, and made out a large figure looming over the end of the bed.
 There was a strong smell of wine.
-He seemed to be waiting before taking some sort of action.
-I told myself it was an illusion, and stared at the figure, expecting it to dissolve under rational inspection.
-Instead the outline seemed clearer, and the breathing more laboured, as if he had just run up the steps.
+He seemed to be pausing before taking some sort of action.
+I told myself this was an illusion, and stared at the figure, expecting it to dissolve under rational inspection.
+Instead the outline grew clearer, and the breathing more laboured, as if he had just run up the steps.

 I stared in disbelief and fear for some time, before I finally switched on my bedside light.
 There was nothing there, and my wife of ten days was sleeping beside me.